 What Is a Backsplash, and Why Does It Matter?

-A skilled handyperson understands that backsplash work lives at the intersection of precision measuring, material knowledge, and clean adhesive technique.
-Getting the substrate flat before a single tile goes up matters more than most homeowners realize, and it's exactly the kind of preparation step that separates a professional from a rushed DIY attempt.
+Good backsplash work requires precision measuring, material knowledge, and clean adhesive technique.
+Getting the substrate flat before a single tile goes down matters more than most people think.
+It's the kind of prep work that separates professionals from DIY jobs.

-Each job gets assessed on its own terms.
-We don't show up with a standard quote.
-We look at the wall, understand the substrate, check for level and plumb, and then talk through what the job actually requires.
+Each job gets assessed on site.
+We don't walk in with a standard quote.
+We look at the wall, understand the substrate, check for level and plumb, then explain what the job actually requires.

 What's Involved in a Proper Backsplash Installation

-Most homeowners think the work is: stick tile to wall, grout it, done.
-Reality is more detailed than that.
+Most people think it's just stick tile to wall, grout, done.
+The actual work is more detailed.

 Substrate Preparation

 If the existing surface is drywall, it gets removed and replaced with cement board or tile backer board.
-If it's already cement board, we check it for damage, secure any loose areas, and verify it's flat.
-A 6-foot straightedge catches high spots and low spots that look fine to the eye but will cause tile to rock and grout to crack.
+If cement board is already there, we check it for damage, secure loose areas, and verify it's flat.
+A 6-foot straightedge reveals high and low spots the eye misses, spots that will cause tiles to rock and grout to crack later.

 Layout and Measurement

-Before any adhesive goes down, the tile layout gets marked out.
-This determines how many full tiles run across the wall, where cuts happen, and how the design lines up with outlets, range hood vents, and countertops.
-A good layout means you're not left with a sliver of tile at the end.
-That takes planning.
+Before any adhesive goes down, tile layout gets marked out.
+This determines how many full tiles run across the wall, where cuts happen, and how design lines up with outlets and range hoods.
+A good layout means you're not stuck with a sliver of tile at the end.

 Adhesive and Application

-The thin-set mortar gets mixed to the right consistency — not too thick, not too thin.
-The straightedge trowel creates ridges that allow tiles to seat properly without voids underneath.
+Thin-set mortar gets mixed to the right consistency.
+Not too thick.
+Not too thin.
+Ridges allow tiles to seat properly without voids underneath.
 Voids trap water and cause failures down the line.

 Cutting and Fitting

 Cuts around outlets, corners, and edges need to be clean and precise.
-A wet saw does this properly.
-A grinder is a last resort.
+A wet saw handles this properly.
 When cuts meet at corners, they should sit flush without gaps.

 Grouting

-Once the thin-set cures — and yes, that takes time; we don't rush this — grout gets applied.
-The grout lines need to be consistent in width and fully packed without voids.
-Proper grout work seals the backsplash and completes the visual finish.
+Once thin-set cures, and we don't rush this, grout gets applied.
+Joints need to be consistent in width and fully packed without voids.
+Proper grout work seals the backsplash and completes the finish.

 Pricing and Scope

-Pricing starts from $65 per hour — final cost depends on the expected outcome, scope, and jobsite conditions — so there's no one-size-fits-all number thrown out before the work is actually understood.
-A simple 4x8 backsplash with standard subway tile on an already-prepared wall runs different than removing old tile, replacing substrate, and installing custom-cut stone.
+Pricing starts from $65 per hour.
+Final cost depends on scope and jobsite conditions.
+A simple 4x8 backsplash with standard subway tile on prepared wall costs less than removing old tile, replacing substrate, and installing custom-cut stone.

 We break down what the job needs, what it costs, and why.
 No surprises.
-No upselling work that doesn't matter.
+No upselling.

-Fifteen-plus years in the East Valley means we've tiled kitchens in ranch homes, new builds, and everything in between.
-We know the local building inspectors.
-We know which suppliers stock what materials.
-We show up on time, we clean up after ourselves, and we warrant our work.
+Fifteen-plus years in the East Valley means we've tiled kitchens in ranch homes, new builds, and everything between.
+We know local building inspectors.
+We know which suppliers stock the right materials.
+We show up on time, clean up after ourselves, and stand behind our work.

-The cheap brackets from Home Depot last about 18 months.
+Cheap brackets from big-box stores last about 18 months.
 We don't use those.
-The thin-set that costs half the price often shrinks and cracks.
+Discount thin-set often shrinks and cracks.
 We use quality materials because we're standing behind the installation.
-Your backsplash should outlast your patience with Apache Junction's summer heat.
+Your backsplash should outlast your patience with Arizona's summer heat.

 Frequently Asked Questions